Overview of visas

 Usually, an airline would not allow a passenger to travel to Australia without a visa, and a person so travelling would probably not be granted a visa on arrival (although a “border visa” is available in some circumstances to genuine visitors etc., who may simply have forgotten to obtain a visa before flying to Australia).
 Some people (e.g. New Zealand citizens) do not need a visa to travel to Australia and are automatically granted a visa upon presenting a valid (e.g. New Zealand) passport.
 However, even these visas can be cancelled in immigration clearance if Home Affairs discovers the New Zealand citizen has previously unknown criminal convictions.

-A non-citizen who enters Australia without a visa and who is not immigration-cleared, or who overstays a visa, becomes “unlawful” (s 14(1)) and is therefore liable to detention and removal (see “Removal and deportation”).
+A non-citizen who enters Australia without a visa and who is not immigration-cleared, or who overstays a visa, becomes “unlawful” (s 14(1)) and is liable to be detention and removal (see “Removal and deportation”).

 A temporary visa may be granted subject to a condition imposing restrictions on the work that may be performed by the holder in Australia, including restrictions on performing any work, or work other than that specified (s 41(2)).